niekwit/damid-seq/docs/usage.rst

     ├── Piwi_2.fastq.gz
     └── Piwi_3.fastq.gz

-When `damid-seq` is run is this case, it will create directories in reads/ for each Dam-only sample matching all non-Dam samples.
+When `DamMapper` is run is this case, it will create directories in reads/ for each Dam-only sample matching all non-Dam samples.
 Symlinks will be created in these directories to the original files in reads/:

 .. code-block:: console